Qualifying Sessions for the academic year, September 2024 to July 2025, will be published and open for booking on the Events page in August.

 On request the Inn can cater for certain dietary requirements.
 View full details on dietary requirements.

-As the collegiate part of QS invariably involves a meal or other refreshments, those who observe Ramadan may want to try and avoid booking QS within that period.
-For those who do wish to attend a QS during Ramadan, view the optionss.
-Please note that you will have to stay until the end of the QS.
+As the collegiate part of QS invariably involves a meal or other refreshments, those who are fasting may want to try and avoid booking QS within that period.
+Please note that you will have to stay until the end of an event to be awarded the QS.

 Out of London (OOL) Students